girgismicheal/Book-Clustering-Clustering-Is-All-You-Need/README.md

 ## <a name="5">TF-IDF</a>

   TF-IDF (term frequency-inverse document frequency) is a statistical measure that evaluates how relevant a word is to a document in a collection of documents.
 This is done by multiplying two metrics: how many times a word appears in a document, and the inverse document frequency of the word across a set of documents.
-  <br><br>In addition, to understand the relation between each consecutive pair of words, tfidf with bigram has applied.
-Furthermore, we applied tfidf with trigram to find out wether there is a relation between each consecutive three words.
+  <br><br>In addition, to understand the relation between each consecutive pair of words, tfidf with bi-gram has applied.
+Furthermore, we applied tfidf with trigram to find out whether there is a relation between each consecutive three words.
 - In the project, used Uni-gram and Bi-gram

 ```Python